 2. Is there a dedicated department or institute for interdisciplinary planetary health research at your institution?
-There is at least one dedicated department or institute for interdisciplinary planetary health research.
-There is not currently a department or institute for interdisciplinary planetary health research, but there are plans to open one in the next 3 years.
-There is an Occupational and Environmental Health department, but no interdisciplinary department or institute for planetary health research.
-There is no dedicated department or institute.
-The university of Leicester has the Centre for environmental health and sustainability.
+3 There is at least one dedicated department or institute for interdisciplinary planetary health research.
+2 There is not currently a department or institute for interdisciplinary planetary health research, but there are plans to open one in the next 3 years.
+1 There is an Occupational and Environmental Health department, but no interdisciplinary department or institute for planetary health research.
+0 There is no dedicated department or institute.